Sudo-Pluralize-Abenson/python-control/doc/design_region.rst

 The permissible design region parameters are:

 * x, y:
-    - X corresponds to the real axis of the complex plane
+    - X corresponds to the real axis of the complex plane.
-    - y corresponds to the imaginary axis of the complex plane, only positive values considered
+    - y corresponds to the imaginary axis of the complex plane.
 * r, theta:
     - r is the magnitude of a vector on the complex plane
     - theta is the anticlockwise angle from the positive real axis to the vector, in radians